Cuenca Alimentadora del Distrito Nacional de Riego 01 Pabellón

-The Cuenca Alimentadora del Distrito Nacional de Riego 01 Pabellón is a protected area in central Mexico.
+The Cuenca Alimentadora del Distrito Nacional de Riego 01 Pabellón is a protected area of central Mexico.
 It covers a portion of the Sierra Fría in Aguascalientes and Zacatecas states.

 Geography

 The protected area consists of two separate blocks of land totaling 977 km^{2} in the Sierra Fría, which is the south-easternmost range of the Sierra Madre Occidental where it meets the Mexican Plateau.
 The protected area includes the eastern portion of the Sierra Fría lying in the basin of the Río Verde.
 It adjoins the Cuenca Alimentadora del Distrito Nacional de Riego 043 Estado de Nayarit on the west, which covers the portion of the Sierra Fría drained by the Juchipila River.
 Both the Verde and Juchipila are southward-flowing tributaries of the Río Grande de Santiago.

 The protected area covers portions of the municipalities of Calvillo, Jesús María, Pabellón de Arteaga, Rincón de Romos, San José de Gracia, Cuauhtémoc, Genaro Codina, Guadalupe, Ojocaliente, and Villanueva.